 Stuart & Treasure Coast Medical Malpractice Lawyer

 According to the Association of American Medical Colleges, physicians spend between seven and 15 years in school, medical school, residencies, and fellowships before practicing on their own.
 Others in the medical field, such as nurses, pharmacists, and technicians must also attend school, training, and pass tests before working with the public.
 That can give us a false sense that medical professionals will always treat their patients at the best of their ability.
 Unfortunately, patients sometimes do become more injured as a result of their treatment, or illness are missed.
 When a healthcare worker makes an error, either by omitting information or by a negligent act, in diagnosis, treatment, or aftercare it is considered medical malpractice.
 If you know a healthcare worker who has committed medical malpractice and caused injury to you or a loved one, it is important that they are held responsible for the damages.
-The Stuart & Treasure Coast medical malpractice lawyers at Scott Smith Injury Law in Treasure Coast have experience handling these cases for our clients and can assist you in seeking compensation.
+The Stuart & Treasure Coast medical malpractice lawyers at Smith & Ball Injury Law in Treasure Coast have experience handling these cases for our clients and can assist you in seeking compensation.

 Examples of Medical Malpractice Cases We Have Worked On